mcfly1885/bash-utility-scripts/RsyncBackupLog/README.md

 - ERROR --> error message that reports an falied operation and script exits on error status.

 ### Hint 💡
-This script is design to work with **cron**.
+This script is designed to work with **cron**.
 If you want to set a crontab, remember to use absolute paths.

 ## How to use it 🚀
 1. Make it executable: `chmod +x rsyncbakuplog.sh`